-- ✓ Complete the required forms - ✓ Provide copies of your Florida License or ID, child's fingerprint card, and envelopes - ✓ Submit all these documents to the Clerk with the forms and filing fee - ✓ Wait at least two weeks to hear from the Case Manager in the Family Law Court Staff.
+- ✓ Complete all required forms - ✓ Provide the required stamped envelopes and child support printout, if applicable - \checkmark Submit the forms to the Clerk along with the filing fee - ✓ Wait at least two weeks to hear from the Case Manager in the Family Law Court Staff office (separate from the Clerk's office).
 If you do not hear from the Case Manager within two weeks, please contact the case manager listed below either by telephone or by email.
-The Clerk's office will NOT have updates to your case. - ✓ CALL THE CASE MANAGER FOR UPDATES.
+Case Managers cannot help you complete the packet. - ✓ CALL THE CASE MANAGER FOR UPDATES. - ✓ Do not mail the Motion for Contempt to the other party.
+The Case Manager will schedule the hearing and give you instructions on having respondent served.